Ultimate Princeton Real Estate Investing Guide for 2026

 Median Population Age

-The median residents’ age can also tell you if there are qualified homebuyers in the location.
-The median age in the community needs to be the one of the typical worker.
-People in the area’s workforce are the most steady house buyers.
-Aging people are planning to downsize, or move into senior-citizen or retiree neighborhoods.
+The median population age will also tell you if there are qualified homebuyers in the location.
+If the median age is equal to the one of the average worker, it is a good indication.
+Individuals in the local workforce are the most reliable house buyers.
+Older individuals are getting ready to downsize, or move into age-restricted or assisted living neighborhoods.

 Unemployment Rate